-Approximately 87 per cent of BC’s natural gas production is from the Montney Play in the Northeast Region.
-Natural gas production uses a large volume of water in an area where there is significant demand on surface water and groundwater for agriculture, natural gas production, households and other uses.
-Disposing of the highly saline produced water (formation water that flows to the surface with gas and oil) from Montney Play natural gas production is both challenging and expensive as much of the water must be trucked to disposal sites.
+Approximately 87% of BC’s natural gas production is from the Montney Play in the Northeast Region.
+Natural gas and oil production co-produces a large volume of saline water that requires treatment and/or disposal.
+Disposing of the highly saline-produced water (formation water that flows to the surface with gas ) from Montney Play production is both challenging and expensive as much of the water must be trucked to disposal sites.

 Energy companies spend approximately $180 million per year on a combination of ponding, reuse and transporting produced water from the Montney Play.
-This is expected to grow as the industry grows to meet forecast demand increases.
+This is expected to increase as the industry grows to meet forecast energy demand increases.

 This Energy project fits under Geoscience BC’s Strategic Objective of Advancing Science & Innovative Technologies and our goal to: